The Fallen

 Liz fingered the old-fashioned, filigreed ring with its sizable, tear-shaped blue-white diamond surrounded by tiny sapphires.

-The first image was of her taking the lead on a Rayburn warehouse raid.
+The first grainy telephoto picture showed her taking the lead on her final Rayburn warehouse raid.

 Her earpiece had buzzed with static, then stopped as the world exploded into white light.
 Her ears had rung like bells in a church tower as she lay on the ground staring up at the roof.